 Statistics, such as one that says that 29% of migrants are victims of physical, psychological or sexual violence, help us understand that this is not a small problem, but they do not portray the human experience.

 It is also important to understand that migrants have particular vulnerabilities to organized crime.
-Among them is the fact that, for the most part, they are already fleeing violence, so they have nowhere to go to stay safe.
+Among them is the fact that many are already fleeing violence, so they have nowhere to go to stay safe.
+Many also migrate irregularly, so they seek to stay under the radar.

 Keeping this in mind can help us understand how deeply difficult it is to be a migrant in these conditions.